Continuing our series on the social and scientific basis of metabolic rift theory.

 Chemical analysis showed that all plants contain nitrogen, leading Liebig to conclude, correctly, that nitrogen is one of a handful of elements that are essential for plant growth.
 Plants simply cannot live without it.
 The question was, where did it come from?
 Liebig found no source in soil, and only small amounts in animal manure, so he concluded, reasonably enough, that it must come from the air.
 Air is less than one percent carbon dioxide and more than 78 percent nitrogen: if plants can get all of the carbon dioxide they need from air, why not nitrogen as well?

 That was a reasonable assumption, but it was wrong.
-Chemical analysis showed that there was far too little ammonia in rain to nourish plants, and practical experiments showed that fertilizers containing nitrogen promoted far more plant growth than those without it.
+Chemical analysis showed that there was far too little nitrogen in rain to nourish plants, and practical experiments showed that fertilizers containing nitrogen promoted far more plant growth than those without it.
 Liebig was right that plants need nitrogen, but wrong (although he refused to admit it) about where they found it.
 (His critics, we should note, had no better idea than he about where unfertilized plants obtained nitrogen.)

 The answer was not found until after Liebig’s death, but he might have found it earlier, or at least contributed to the solution, if he had not been committed to purely chemical explanations of metabolism.
 In the 1840s, he attributed both the decomposition of dead things and human diseases to “fermentation” which he insisted was a purely chemical process.
 He ridiculed the suggestion that yeast is alive.
 In the 1850s, he refused to accept Louis Pasteur’s demonstration that microorganisms were responsible for spoiling wine and beer.
 One of his last major projects, in 1868, was a series of lectures criticizing Pasteur’s work and denying that bacteria played any role in fermentation, decay or disease.
 As Frederick Engels noted, these and other arguments showed “how much of a dilettante Liebig was in biology, although the latter is a science bordering on chemistry.”